Inference in partially identified moment models via regularized optimal transport: Introduction

 Third, we employ entropic regularization for the classical OT, which yields a strictly convex program that can be solved efficiently by the Sinkhorn algorithm.
 Entropic OT is now widely used in high-dimensional statistics and machine learning.
 In seminal works, \citet{cuturi2013sinkhorn} introduces Sinkhorn distances as a fast approximation to Wasserstein distances based on entropic regularization, and \citet{galichon2022cupid} show how entropic regularization of social surplus yields efficient algorithms for estimating matching models.
 We also contribute to the statistical theory of the entropic OT and rely on two important prior works. \citet{mena2019statistical} establish asymptotic normality of the entropic OT cost for quadratic cost functions, and \citet{goldfeld2024statistical} extend this analysis using empirical process theory to derive semiparametric efficiency bounds and bootstrap inference procedures.
-Our CLT extends these results by allowing for arbitrary smooth cost functions, which is essential when the cost itself encodes economically meaningful restrictions.
+Our CLT extends these results by allowing for a broad class of smooth cost functions, which is essential when the cost itself encodes economically meaningful restrictions.

-Finally, our analysis for the panel logit with attrition and refreshment is closely related to recent contributions on panel surveys with nonignorable attrition and refreshment in \citet{franguridi2024estimation,franguridi2024robust}.
-They develop computationally feasible and robust procedures for estimation and inference in this setting under the assumption of additively separable attrition that restores point identification.
-In contrast, we do not impose any assumptions on attrition, and hence our model is partially identified even with refreshment samples.
-We then show how to characterize and estimate bounds on the common slope parameter and the AME (see, e.g., \citet{davezies2021identification}), as well as conduct inference in this setting.
+Finally, our analysis for the panel logit with attrition and refreshment is closely related to recent contributions on the analysis of panel data with nonignorable attrition and refreshment in \citet{franguridi2024estimation,franguridi2024robust,franguridi2024closed}.
+These papers develop computationally feasible, robust procedures for estimation and inference in this setting under separability assumptions on attrition that guarantee point identification.
+In contrast, we do not impose any assumptions on attrition, and hence our model is partially identified even when a refreshment sample is available.
+We then show how to characterize and estimate bounds on the common slope parameter and the AME \citep[see, e.g.][]{davezies2021identification}, as well as conduct inference in this setting.